sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Rides_by_Hour_Weekday_vs_Weekend.md

 ##### Interpretation

-- The sharp peak at 5 PM on weekdays strongly suggests **commuter behavior**, even among casual (non-subscriber) users.
+- The sharp peak at 5 PM on weekdays strongly suggests **commuter behavior**, even among Customer (non-Subscriber) users.
 - The flatter weekend profile indicates a **more recreational or errand-driven pattern**, with rides spread across daylight hours.
 - Filtering out tourist stations helps reinforce the interpretation that these behaviors stem from **local usage**, not tourism.

 ##### Technical Notes

 - Ride records are filtered to include only those starting at **non-tourist stations**.
-- Users included are labeled as `Customers` (i.e., non-subscribers).
+- Users included are labeled as `Customers` (i.e., non-Subscribers).
 - “Weekday” includes Monday through Friday; “Weekend” includes Saturday and Sunday.
 - Time is derived from the local timestamp of the ride start.